TRIQS/triqs/doc/index.rst

 for the study of interacting quantum systems.

-The goal of this toolkit is to provide condensed matter physicists with high level, efficient and simple to use libraries in C++ and Python, and to promote the use of modern programming techniques in our field.
+The goal of this toolkit is to provide condensed matter physicists with some high level, efficient and simple to use libraries in C++ and Python, and to promote the use of modern programming techniques in our field.

 TRIQS is free software (GPL).